otherland/biblebasedliving/content/uk-christian-identity.md

 As Christians, our primary allegiance is to Christ and His kingdom.
 While we may have a love for our country and desire to see it flourish, [our ultimate goal](/critiquing-racial-ideologies) should be to fulfill [the Great Commission](/exploring-the-sacred-sites-of-bethany-and-jerusalem-a-christian-pilgrimage-guide) ([Matthew 28:19-20](https://www.bibleref.com/Matthew/28/Matthew-28-19.html)) and make disciples of all nations.
 Our focus should be on sharing the gospel, demonstrating God's love, and promoting biblical values rather than aligning ourselves with nationalist agendas.

-Source material: UK Christian nationalist groups do not align with biblical teachings or mainstream Christianity, as true Christianity emphasizes love for all people and advancing the [kingdom of God](/discovering-the-map-of-galilee-in-the-time-of-jesus-a-comprehensive-guide-for-christian-readers)[^2].

 ## 8. How can Christians work towards restoring Christian values in the UK without compromising biblical principles?